 Apple iPad Smart Cover

-Lots of these covers also fit the iPad Air 1 as the bodies are identical.
+Lots of these covers also fit the iPad Air 1 as the bodies are identical (it also fits the Air 2 and 5th generation iPad).

 The go-to choice is still an attractive one, though it’s a shame Apple no longer offers the full case as this cover only protects the screen of your iPad.

 It does keep your tablet slim though, and the Product Red version is really nice.
-Also available in white, pink, blue, and grey, its magnetic closure fits snug magnetically on the left side of the iPad and also acts as a stand for video viewing.
+Plus, its magnetic closure fits snug on the left side of the iPad and also acts as a stand for video viewing.
+Also available in white, pink, blue, and grey.

 We are fans of the BookBook range, but it is an acquired taste.
-If you like then you’ll love it, a high quality leather case that protects your iPad while disguising it as an old book.
+If you like it then you’ll love it, a high quality leather case that protects your iPad while disguising it as an old book.
 Weird idea, but great execution.
+It even includes an Apple Pencil holder strap.

 The quality on show is top drawer, and makes the sometimes slippy iPad easier to prop on your lap like a book for longer viewing or reading sessions.